sugarush/fire-odm/docs/content/backend/postgres.en.md

 ## Query

-Find a record using the `WHERE` clause.
+Find a record using the _Model Query Language_ which is similar to the _MongoDB Query Language_:

 ```python
 from sugar_odm import PostgresDBModel, Field